gabrieljackson/mattermost-plugin-wrangler/README.md

  - Allowed Email Domain: an optional setting to limit plugin usage to specific users
  - Max Thread Count Move Size: an optional setting to limit the size of threads that can be moved
  - Enable Moving Threads From Private Channels: Control whether Wrangler is permitted to move message threads from private channels or not
+ - Enable Moving Threads From Direct Message Channels: Control whether Wrangler is permitted to move message threads from direct message channels or not
+ - Enable Moving Threads From Group Message Channels: Control whether Wrangler is permitted to move message threads from group message channels or not